Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 Here’s the pattern I want you to notice as we go: most of these problems exist because design and SEO were treated as two separate jobs, handed to two people who never spoke to each other.
 Let me show you what that looks like in practice.

-This is the big one, and it’s the issue almost nobody talks about.
+This is the big one, and almost nobody talks about it.

 A real estate site lives or dies by its filters — by area, by property type, by price, by sale or rental.
 On most sites, when a visitor clicks a filter, the page it produces has a URL like this: